MoriartyLink/shop-finder-API/README.md

-# LBDP Backend Documentation
+# Shop Finder API

 ## Overview
-Location-based business directory platform backend with Node.js and PostgreSQL.
+This API is for Location-based business directory platform ,backend with Node.js and PostgreSQL.

 ## Quick Start